e-kwsm/MPContribs/docs/redox_thermo_csp/index.md

 p<sub>O2</sub>=0.18 bar and T=400 °C. Therefore, the change in non-stoichiometry is only measured relative to this reference point as a value of Δδ.
 To obtain the absolute δ values, we determined the δ at the reference point, denoted by δ<sub>0</sub> (δ = Δδ + δ<sub>0</sub>).
-This has been done by using the dilute species model and substituing δ for Δδ + δ<sub>0</sub>, which allows obtaining δ<sub>0</sub> as one of the fit parameters.
+This has been done by using the dilute species model and substituting δ for Δδ + δ<sub>0</sub>, which allows obtaining δ<sub>0</sub> as one of the fit parameters.
 This method can be inaccurate, therefore, some experimental datasets are shifted in direction of δ, such as the dataset for